CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 To the south end of this expansive cave, sacks and crates brimming with pilfered provisions form towering stacks.
 The floor slopes westward towards a narrow opening that descends into darkness, while a larger opening leads north down a set of natural stone steps, with the distant roar of falling water filling the air.
 Amidst the cavern's center, the coals of a smoldering fire pit linger.
 Thrak, the Ferralkin warlord, shares this space with his mangy pet wolf, Ripper, and two Vermkins.
 Filled with grandiose delusions, Thrak perceives himself as a burgeoning conqueror.
 His eccentricity extends to referring to himself in the third person, declaring threats such as, "Who dares defy Thrak?" or "Thrak will build a throne from your bones, puny ones!"
 The Vermkins under his command, however, resent his tyrannical behavior.

-* **Fire Pit:** Stepping into the central fire pit inflicts a fire Minor Injury damage to any creature, or fire Medium Injury if they fall prone.
+**Fire Pit.** Stepping into the central fire pit inflicts a fire Minor Injury damage to any creature, or fire Medium Injury if they fall prone.
 Each type of damage can only occur once per round.

-* **Natural Chimney:** A niche in the western wall marks the top of a shaft descending 30 feet to area 3.
+**Natural Chimney.** A niche in the western wall marks the top of a shaft descending 30 feet to area 3.
 Refer to that section for details on climbing the natural chimney.

-* **Supplies:** Piles of sacks and crates offer partial cover to creatures using them for fighting or hiding.
+**Supplies.** Piles of sacks and crates offer partial cover to creatures using them for fighting or hiding.
 Most bear the symbol of a blue lion, representing the Beastshield Coster, a merchant company in Tuntin.
 Among the supplies, a hidden, unlocked treasure chest belonging to Thrak can be found (see the "Treasure" section).
 Characters searching the supplies will discover the chest.

-#### **Developments:**
+#### **Developments**

 If warned by the Vermkins in area 7 about the hideout being under attack, Thrak and his wolf take cover behind stalagmites while the Vermkins hide behind the supply piles, hoping to ambush the intruders.